Morpheus the Righteous Teacher

 The Bahir: Translation, Introduction and Commentary, Aryeh Kaplan

-What the above reveals, is that the “path of the One” in the Matrix, begins with the “path of the tzaddik.”
-It is the connection between the world of concealment (the Matrix world in Malkhut) to and through Yesod (the righteous) then eventually to “the Source,” above/beyond all.
+What the above reveals, is that the “path of the One” in The Matrix, is the “path of the tzaddik.”
+It is the connection between the world of concealment (the Matrix world in Malkhut) to and through Yesod (the righteous) to “all else” that eventually goes to “the Source.”

 Success Versus Failure at Yesod